iPhone Camera Not Working? 7 Common Issues and How to Fix Them

 - Update iOS by going to Settings > General > Software Update.

 - Go to Settings > General > Reset > Reset All Settings.
 This doesn’t delete any of your content—such as photos or apps—but it does reset all your iPhone settings.

 - Finally, factory reset your iPhone and set it up as a new device.
 This erases everything and is the last resort, but should resolve any software issues that stop your iPhone camera from working.

 7. General iPhone Camera Hardware Fixes

 - Make sure there are no smudges, dirt, or debris on the camera lens.
 Smudges and fingerprints should wipe away easily with a microfiber cloth.
-If dirt and debris are under the glass lens, take it to an Apple Store or Authorized Service Provider.

 Get Back to Taking Great Photos With Your iPhone